swatidantu/robocomp-blog-web/index.md

 # Working on ideas for Google Season of Docs 2019!
 <span class="post-date">April 14th 2019</span>
-April 14th 2019 The aim of this project is to generate a general documentation of RoboComp that provides the user with all the necessary material to understand the fundamentals of RoboComp and start using the framework
+The aim of this project is to generate a general documentation of RoboComp that provides the user with all the necessary material to understand the fundamentals of RoboComp and start using the framework